Fast and Certified Bounding of Security-Constrained DCOPF via Interval Bound Propagation: Graph-Based Bound Computation

 In the GO3 formulation, the cost functions for generators and demands are modeled as convex and concave piece-wise linear functions, respectively.
 Given a piece-wise linear curve whose $i^{\rm th}$ segment has slope $a_i$ and horizontal shift $b_i$, the curve can be represented using ReLU activations via \eqref{eq: combined ReLUs}:

 where $U_i$ is the cumulative upper bound of segment $i \in \{1,2,\dots, n_{\rm seg}\}$, and $F_{0}^*(x)=0$.
-Equation \eqref{eq: single ReLU} applies the slope scaling and horizontal shift for each segment, while in \eqref{eq: combined ReLUs}, individual ReLUs are combined through addition and clipped to enforce the piecewise limits.
+We apply slope scaling and horizontal shift for each segment via \eqref{eq: single ReLU}, while in \eqref{eq: combined ReLUs}, individual ReLUs are combined through addition and clipped to enforce the piecewise limits.